thebennybox-Community/Community-Compiler/docs/features/literals.md

 ```

 ## Strings
 Strings start and end with quotation marks (").
-Special characters can also be used with "escaping"
+Special characters can also be used with "escaping".

 Examples:
 ```